alanyliu/book-exchange/README.md

   - Apache Commons
   - Google API Services & OAuth-Client

-A portion of the project in Python is also available in this repo.
+A portion of the project in Python is also available in this repo (see main.py, requests.py, and setup.py).
 Below are the necessary dependencies:
   - pandas
   - requests
   - BeautifulSoup